hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 It was almost two am by the time Tony arrived to his small unit in the western suburbs of Sydney.
 Cheap and nasty, it was his only non-musical extravagance.
 He’d ripped out all the walling the week after getting the keys and stuffed the internal walls with sound proof batts.
 Ideal for sleeping during the day and playing around with his keyboard at night.
 The neighbours didn’t even notice when he had friends around for some jamming sessions.
 A small price to pay to hold onto fragments of his dream.
 When he and his musician friends got together, it was easy to pretend they were all still young with the world at their feet.
 Instead of aging has-beens and never-beens.

-“Hi, sexy.
-How was tonight?”
-If it wasn’t talking with Rose, the highlight of his life was the nightly message on his social media account from the mysterious, “Teasing Georgia.”
+“_Hi, sexy.
+How was tonight?_” If it wasn’t talking with Rose, the highlight of his life was the nightly message on his social media account from the mysterious, “Teasing Georgia.”

-“Fine how was your night,” he replied, watching his laptop bubble away while he decided between another coffee or a hot chocolate.
+“_Fine how was your night_,” he replied, watching his laptop bubble away while he decided between another coffee or a hot chocolate.
 Sometimes, they could chat online for hours.

-“Just chilling listening to music.
-How was the crowd?”
-The lovely Teasing Georgia was in a chatty mood.
+“_Just chilling listening to music.
+How was the crowd?_” The lovely Teasing Georgia was in a chatty mood.
 Tony put away the chocolate powder and turned on the coffee machine.

-“Better than I deserved.”
-Tony knew that giving her a simple “OK,” wouldn’t be enough detail.
+“_Better than I deserved._” Tony knew that giving her a simple “OK,” wouldn’t be enough detail.
 Pushy wench, he smiled.
-Then again, Rose’s comments about him being flat had hit a nerve.
-“I think I need to own my playlist and do less requests,” he typed before Teasing Georgia had time to respond.
+Then again, Rose’s comments about him being flat had hit a nerve. “_I think I need to own my playlist and do less requests_,” he typed before Teasing Georgia had time to respond.

-“Why would you do that?”
+“_Why would you do that?_”

 Why indeed?
 He could hardly blame it on the random musings of a girl in a wheelchair.
-Even if she was right.
-“Because I keep getting asked the same songs that I’ve been playing for 15 years.”
+Even if she was right. “_Because I keep getting asked the same songs that I’ve been playing for 15 years._”

-“Why?”
+“_Why?_”

-“Why what?”
+“_Why what?_”

-“Why do you keep playing them?”
+“_Why do you keep playing them?_”

-“Because people keep bloody requesting them,” his keyboard snapped.
+“_Because people keep bloody requesting them,_” his keyboard snapped.
 Some nights she asked the dumbest questions.

-“Why?”
+“_Why?_”

-“Why what?”
-Tony had his coffee, he could play this game all night – but could Teasing Georgia?
+“_Why what?_” Tony had his coffee, he could play this game all night – but could Teasing Georgia?

-“Why do they keep requesting the songs if they’re bad songs?”
+“_Why do they keep requesting the songs if they’re bad songs?_”

-“They’re not bad songs.
-I’m sick of playing the same songs night after night.”
+“_They’re not bad songs.
+I’m sick of playing the same songs night after night._”

-“What’s stopping you from playing them like it’s the first time?”
+“_What’s stopping you from playing them like it’s the first time?_”

-“But it isn’t the first time,” Tony started to regret the coffee.
+“_But it isn’t the first time,_” Tony started to regret the coffee.
 This conversation wasn’t going anywhere, and he could do with the sleep.

-“When was the last time you kissed a woman?”
-Wow!
+“_When was the last time you kissed a woman?_” Wow!
 Teasing Georgia’s last message hit him from out of the blue.
 Tony didn’t want to sound like a player but the truth was that he’d kissed more than his fair share of women – and most of them and had been at his concerts.

-“Last weekend, there was a blonde,” he typed, pressing “send” before he could change his mind.
+“_Last weekend, there was a blonde,_” he typed, pressing “send” before he could change his mind.

-“There’s always a blonde with you.”
+“_There’s always a blonde with you._”

-“What’s your point?”
+“_What’s your point?_”

-“I assume you kissed women before – probably for at least 15 years?”
+“_I assume you kissed women before – probably for at least 15 years?_”

-“Yes but,” he replied, still not knowing how to continue this sort of conversation.
+“_Yes but,_” he replied, still not knowing how to continue this sort of conversation.

-“My point is that every woman is different.
-Every woman is going to respond to a kiss differently.”
+“_My point is that every woman is different.
+Every woman is going to respond to a kiss differently._”

 Tony waited for her to continue, the logic hitting him over the head like a sledge hammer.

-“Each crowd is going to respond differently to each song.
+“_Each crowd is going to respond differently to each song.
 Depending on whether they got paid today, laid off, fought or made up with their partner.
 The songs are popular because the words speak to people.
-Your job is to get a feel for the crowd and sing it the way they need.”
+Your job is to get a feel for the crowd and sing it the way they need._”

-“That’s a tough gig.”
+“_That’s a tough gig._”

-“That’s why you get paid the big bucks.”
+“_That’s why you get paid the big bucks._”

 He had to laugh at that one.
-Most professional musicians didn’t even make minimum wage from their music alone.
-“What if it’s a love song?”
+Most professional musicians didn’t even make minimum wage from their music alone. “_What if it’s a love song?_”

-“Then find someone you can sing it for.”
+“_Then find someone you can sing it for._”

 Tony thought back to the times he’d sung to Rose, knowing that she was safe and understood.

-“That’s your advice?
-Sing to a woman?”
+“_That’s your advice?
+Sing to a woman?_”

-“Sing to a man, I won’t judge 😊”
+“_Sing to a man, I won’t judge_ 😊”

-“Cheeky girl.”
+“_Cheeky girl._”

-“Instead of treating each crowd the same and each gig like any other, go out and mingle before your first set.
-Get to know them and match the song to a person or group in the crowd.”
+“_Instead of treating each crowd the same and each gig like any other, go out and mingle before your first set.
+Get to know them and match the song to a person or group in the crowd._”

-“You mean, sing to someone like you?”
-Tony responded without thinking about the consequences.
+“_You mean, sing to someone like you?_” Tony responded without thinking about the consequences.
 He didn’t know Teasing Georgia.
 Who she was, where she lived or even what she looked like.
 All he knew was that each night he logged on hoping to see her latest message.

-“Ha!” a quick response, followed by, “When I imagine you with woman, she’s like the blonde you kissed last week.
-Classical blonde to your dark scruffy hair and muscles.”
+“_Ha!_” a quick response, followed by, “_When I imagine you with woman, she’s like the blonde you kissed last week.
+Classical blonde to your dark scruffy hair and muscles._”

-“Well tonight I don’t have a tall blonde keeping me company.
-I have a flat black keyboard with your name on it.”
-Tony decided it wouldn’t hurt to repeat his usual question, “When am I going to meet you?”
+“_Well tonight I don’t have a tall blonde keeping me company.
+I have a flat black keyboard with your name on it._” Tony decided it wouldn’t hurt to repeat his usual question, “_When am I going to meet you?_”

-“Or not.”
+“_Or not._”

-“Seriously we’ve been having this conversation for months now.
+“_Seriously we’ve been having this conversation for months now.
 You know me better than I know myself.
 You’re even the reason I changed up some of my sets.
-When, not if, am I going to meet you?”
-He hadn’t been so firm before, but it was almost three am and he needed sleep.
+When, not if, am I going to meet you?_” He hadn’t been so firm before, but it was almost three am and he needed sleep.

-“Like I’ve told you, life is complicated.
-If we meet, the mystery would be gone.”
+“_Like I’ve told you, life is complicated.
+If we meet, the mystery would be gone._”

-“I’m not seeing how mystery is working for me or not when all we’ve become are words on the keyboard screen.”
+“_I’m not seeing how mystery is working for me or not when all we’ve become are words on the keyboard screen._”

-“But when you look out into the crowd, I could be anyone.
-Goodnight.”
+“_But when you look out into the crowd, I could be anyone.
+Goodnight._”

 Tony knew Teasing Georgia well enough to know that any time he tried to bridge the divide between them, bring their friendship into real life or at least find out her real name, she closed down the conversation.
 He’d tried to track her down a couple of times.
 Getting as far as confirming she lived in or near Sydney and had been impacted by the electrical storm a couple of months ago.
 Not that he could get her to admit anything.